Tar-Baby/Interview/Exercise 3/README.md

 ## Assignment

 Find a way to simulate lanternfish.
 How many lanternfish would there be after 80 days?
+How many after 256 days?
 Determine this in the following way:

-Write a function `lanternfish` that takes the pathname (of type `str`) of a text file containing the ages of several hundred nearby lanternfish.
-The function must return how many lanternfish (of type `int`) there would be after 80 days.
+Write a function `lanternfish` that takes the pathname (of type `str`) of a text file containing the ages of several hundred nearby lanternfish, along with the number of days (of type `int`) that are considered.
+The function must return how many lanternfish (of type `int`) there will be.

 ## Example

 In this interactive session we assume the text files `input_01.txt` and `input_02.txt` to be located in the current directory.

 ```
->>> lanternfish('input_01.txt')
+>>> lanternfish('input_01.txt', 80)
 5934
->>> lanternfish('input_02.txt')
+>>> lanternfish('input_02.txt', 80)
 365131
 ```